 It all starts with a van.
 Without a van, budding musicians can’t easily get to their chosen place of work.
 Yes, it all starts with a van, providing them with a unique way to get to the gig – and creating a certain culture inside it.
-Vans prove especially popular among drummers, as can be seen in the just-released documentary What Drives Us, as Dave Grohl, Ringo Starr, and others celebrate the virtues of this vehicle in the course of their great careers.
+Vans prove especially popular among drummers, as can be seen in the recent documentary What Drives Us, as Dave Grohl, Ringo Starr, and others celebrate the virtues of this vehicle in the course of their great careers.

 Related: “Our Top 10 Singing Drummers”

 “What happens in the van is the foundation of who we become,” says Grohl.
 “It creates this unique perspective that we all share.
 Personally, I don’t think that I’d still be here if it weren’t for those early experiences, touring in a van, touring with my friends.
 If it weren’t for that old van, I don’t know where I’d be.”

 Grohl, who promoted himself from the back of the stage to the frontline via the Foo Fighters, serves as the film’s interviewer, and he addresses musicians from all walks of life during the film (which can be seen on Amazon Prime).
 During the course of the story, U2’s The Edge describes his youth in seventies Dublin, while California’s No Doubt recalls a gig with fewer audience members than the actual band.
 Flea, the mercurial bassist for Red Hot Chilli Peppers, grew up in a much warmer climate than did Brian Johnson (of AC/DC fame), while Slash – a bi-racial Brit who grew up in America – could identify with the best of both artists.
 What connects each of these men is that all of them started off … driving around in a van.